tilkinsc/Alter.NET/README.md

 # Alter.NET
-A C# flavored variant of Atler
+A C# flavored variant of Alter

 Work in progress.
 Not functional.